elmtree-askmo/cloudcannon-app/content/learn/biology/explain-the-5-to-3-directionality-of-nucleic-acids-and-its-impact-on-nucleic-acid-structure.md

 url: /learn/biology/questions/explain-the-5-to-3-directionality-of-nucleic-acids-and-its-impact-on-nucleic-acid-structure
 score: -1.0
 related_article1:
-    id: 166872
+    id: 166878
-    title: How can you predict the complementary strand of a given DNA sequence?
+    title: >-
+        What role do nucleic acids play in information storage and protein synthesis?
     subject: Biology
-    url: /learn/biology/questions/how-can-you-predict-the-complementary-strand-of-a-given-dna-sequence
+    url: /learn/biology/questions/what-role-do-nucleic-acids-play-in-information-storage-and-protein-synthesis
 related_article2:
-    id: 166869
+    id: 166876
-    title: How do phosphodiester bonds form, and what is their role in the structure of nucleic acids?
+    title: >-
+        How does the directionality of nucleic acids impact transcription and replication?
     subject: Biology
-    url: /learn/biology/questions/how-do-phosphodiester-bonds-form-and-what-is-their-role-in-the-structure-of-nucleic-acids
+    url: /learn/biology/questions/how-does-the-directionality-of-nucleic-acids-impact-transcription-and-replication
 related_article3:
-    id: 166878
+    id: 166879
-    title: What role do nucleic acids play in information storage and protein synthesis?
+    title: >-
+        Explain the central dogma of life and its significance in gene expression and cellular function.
     subject: Biology
-    url: /learn/biology/questions/what-role-do-nucleic-acids-play-in-information-storage-and-protein-synthesis
+    url: /learn/biology/questions/explain-the-central-dogma-of-life-and-its-significance-in-gene-expression-and-cellular-function
 related_article4:
-    id: 166867
+    id: 166876
-    title: What are the primary functions of DNA and RNA in the cell?
+    title: >-
+        How does the directionality of nucleic acids impact transcription and replication?
     subject: Biology
-    url: /learn/biology/questions/what-are-the-primary-functions-of-dna-and-rna-in-the-cell
+    url: /learn/biology/questions/how-does-the-directionality-of-nucleic-acids-impact-transcription-and-replication
 related_article5:
-    id: 166872
+    id: 166875
-    title: How can you predict the complementary strand of a given DNA sequence?
+    title: >-
+        What is the significance of the 5’ and 3’ ends in nucleic acid synthesis?
     subject: Biology
-    url: /learn/biology/questions/how-can-you-predict-the-complementary-strand-of-a-given-dna-sequence
+    url: /learn/biology/questions/what-is-the-significance-of-the-5-and-3-ends-in-nucleic-acid-synthesis
 ---

 &nbsp;